Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Linear Absorption Spectrum

 In the absorption of a MoSe$_2$ monolayer in \cref{fig: spectrum MoSe2} at increasing in-plane magnetic field strengths, the initially spin-dark resonance brightens, i.e., gains an oscillator strength.
 Simultaneously, both excitonic resonances shift in the opposite direction, i.e., an anti-crossing occurs.
 This has also been observed in PL \cite{Robert_2020, Feierabend_2021, Lu_2020, D0NR04243A, Molas, Zhang_2017}.
 In the MoS$_2$ monolayer, the same behavior occurs, but strongly suppressed due to the much larger dark-bright splitting of 14.5\,meV compared to 1.45\,meV in the MoSe$_2$ monolayer.
-The brightening of initially spin-dark excitons is most pronounced in the radiatively-limited case of the linewidth, where a strong signal at the spin-dark resonance already appears at 15\,T. At a slightly increased non-radiative linewidth of $\gamma_{\text{nrad}} = 0.5 $ meV, a clear spin-dark resonance appears at 30\,T and a shoulder can be observed at 15\,T in a MoSe$_2$ monolayer, while, in a MoS$_2$ monolayer, the initial spin-dark resonance is barely detectable even at 30\,T. At comparably large non-radiative linewidths of $\gamma_{\text{nrad}} = 5\,$meV, both resonances can no longer be separated and appear as one single, broadened peak.
+The brightening of initially spin-dark excitons is most pronounced with a negligible non-radiative linewidth compared to the radiative linewidth -- cf. \cref{fig: spectrum MoSe2}(a) --, where a strong signal at the spin-dark resonance already appears at 15\,T. At a slightly increased non-radiative linewidth of $\hbar \gamma_{\text{nrad}} = 0.5 $ meV, a clear spin-dark resonance appears at 30\,T and a shoulder can be observed at 15\,T in a MoSe$_2$ monolayer, while, in a MoS$_2$ monolayer, the initial spin-dark resonance is barely detectable even at 30\,T. At comparably large non-radiative linewidths of $\hbar \gamma_{\text{nrad}} = 5\,$meV, both resonances can no longer be separated and appear as one single, broadened peak.
+Therefore, we require small dark-bright splitting for strong spin-hybridization and sufficiently non-overlapping resonances such that the spin-hybridization remains optically detectable.

-Also, difficult to detect by eye, but present, is a redistribution of the linewidths in an increasing magnetic field, which is modelled by \cref{eq: magnetic dephasing}.